xtekky/gpt4free/README.md

 docker compose up
 ```

-You server will now be running at `http://localhost:1337`.
+Your server will now be running at `http://localhost:1337`.
 You can interact with the API or run your tests as you would normally.

 To stop the Docker containers, simply run: